gissleh/sarfya-service/readme.md

 ## License

-The GPL license is no longer in effect since the GPL dependency is in the other package.
+This part of Sarfya, including the annotations to the data are licensed under the GPL license.

-The text used in `data/` is the property of their original authors, and are attributed under the `source` property of the YAML documents.
+The text used in `data/` is the property of their original authors, who are attributed under the `source` property of the YAML documents.

-The remaining code and the annotations in `data/` falls under the ISC license (LICENSE-ISC.txt).

 ## Project structure.